conan-io/docs/conan1.0.rst

 Settings and profiles.
 GCC/CLang versioning
 -------------------------------------------

 The GCC and Clang compilers have modified their versioning approach.
-From GCC version 5 and above and Clang versiom 4 and above, minor versions are really bug fixes, and then, they have binary compatibility.
+From GCC version 5 and above and Clang version 4 and above, minor versions are really bug fixes, and then, they have binary compatibility.
 To adapt to this, Conan now includes a major version in the *settings.yml* default settings file:

 .. code-block:: yaml